Fertilizing and Soil Testing

 Maintaining a healthy soil is key to growing healthy plants.
 Keys to a healthy soil include: incorporating organic matter (such as compost) regularly, improving aeration and decreasing compaction, and maintaining ideal soil pH and nutrient levels.
 Maintaining soil pH and nutrient levels requires a regular soil nutrient test.
 We recommend that you test your soil every 3-5 years.

 We offer soil testing services through the K-State Soil Testing Laboratory.
-Below (under FAQ's) are detailed instructions for collecting a soil sample.
-Once you have collected your sample, bring it to the main reception desk at the Extension Office (7001 W. 21st St. N.) to complete your paperwork and pay the testing fee.
+Click here for instructions for collecting a soil sample.
+Once you have collected your sample, bring it to the main reception desk at the Extension Office (7001 W. 21st St. N.) to complete your paperwork and pay the testing fee ($23 for the first sample, and $20 for each additional sample submitted at the same time).
 Please use the entrance by the flagpole in front of our building, and ring doorbell for admittance.

 We will forward your soil sample to the K-State Soil Testing Laboratory for processing.
 Results will take 4-6 weeks to be returned to you, and will include personalized written recommendations of what you need to do to improve your soil pH and nutrient levels.

-Please use the following Information Sheets when submitting your samples:
+Please use the following Information Sheets when submitting your samples (these forms are also available in our office):

 After you have received your results, you may contact one of the local agents if assistance is needed in understanding the results and recommendations.